SalehAhmedShafin/SalehAhmedShafin.github.io/_pages/resume.md

   - Master Django, real-time, data (Pandas & NumPy), Python, visualization (Matplotlib & Seaborn), databases, IoT, Docker, stay current, contribute, conferences, security, collaboration

-- ITEE Training Program - March to April 2023
+- ITEE Training Program Level 2 at BD ITEC - March to April 2023
   - Learned the fundamentals of information technology and gained skills for success in the IT industry.

 - Digital Marketer at EGEN - Jan 2022 to Feb 2023